tslocum/bgammon/PROTOCOL.md

 - `ping <message:text>`
   - Sent to clients to prevent their connection from timing out.
-  - Whether the client replies with a `pong` command, or any other command, clients must write some data to the server at least once every ten minutes.
+  - Whether the client replies with a `pong` command, or any other command, clients must write some data to the server at least once every 40 seconds.